needle-mirror/com.unity.localization/Documentation~/localization.md

 ### Locale Selector
 The Locale Selector determines which Locale Unity should use when the application first starts.
 For example, you might want to use a default Locale, or attempt to use the Locale that the player is using on their device.

 By default, Unity uses *StartupLocaleSelectorCollection*.
-However, you can create a class that inherits from *StartupLocaleSelector* to customise this.
+However, you can create a class that inherits from *StartupLocaleSelector* to customize this.

 *StartupLocaleSelectorCollection* allows you to use multiple *StartupLocaleSelectors*.
 The *StartupLocaleSelectorCollection* queries each selector in the list, starting at the top(index 0).
 If a selector returns null, then it queries the next, until it finds a valid Locale or it reaches the end of the list.
-This allows you to create fallback behaviours when Unity is selecting which Locale to use.
+This allows you to create fallback behaviors when Unity is selecting which Locale to use.

 By default, the *StartupLocaleSelectorCollection* works in the following way:
 ![Default Locale Selector behaviour.](images/StartupLocaleSelectorCollection_Flow.png)

 ### Asset Database
 The Asset Database is responsible for retrieving the various Asset Tables.
 By default, this involves querying and loading through the Addressable Assets system.
-However, you can fully customise the behaviours by inheriting from the *LocalizedAssetDatabase* class.
+However, you can fully customize the behaviors by inheriting from the *LocalizedAssetDatabase* class.

 By default, the Asset Database works in the following way:
 ![Asset Database example.](images/AssetDatabase_Flow.png)

 ## Asset Tables
-An Asset Table is responsible for returning an Asset when requested via a **Key** (an identifying name).
+An Asset Table is responsible for returning an Asset when requested via a **Key** (an identifying name or unique id).
 In an Asset Table, one column contains the **Key**, and the other column or columns contain the Asset (or a reference to the Asset such as the GUID) for a selected Locale.

 You can create multiple tables per Asset type (for example, you might want to create one table per Scene).
 It's better to use multiple tables when you need to localize a large number of Assets, but you don't need to access them all at the same time.
 Using smaller tables can help reduce memory usage, especially when preloading tables.